 A moisture measuring system was installed on the conveyor to get real-time monitoring.
 Based on the moisture levels detected, the dryer controls were automatically changed to control temperature and dwell time.
 This measurement and control system produced significant power cost saving and a quick system payout.

 A second example is a plant that produced pelletized products.
 If process material exceed a specific moisture level, the pelleting equipment was fouled.
 This caused the process line to be shut down for several hours.
-At the other extreme, materia
+At the other extreme, material that was too dry would not meet the specifications for the final product.
+This resulted in scrap product and often caused excessive wear on the pelletizers.

 This process starts with the formulation of ingredients in a mixer.
 The mixing process was enhanced by the addition of steam.
 The amount of steam applied is directly related to the moisture of the material in the process.